 When parties have obtained a foreign divorce Canadian courts can be limited in exercising jurisdiction and granting corollary relief.
 In some circumstances, if the divorce was not heard in Canada claims for corollary relief cannot be adjudicated.
 However, in some cases parties may still pursue child support under provincial law where the foreign court has not dealt with the issue.
 In such cases courts can properly exercise jurisdiction over the issue.
 Spouses should carefully consider their options before obtaining a foreign divorce.
 The decision could see a party giving up rights they would be entitled to under Canadian law and may limit their ability to obtain relief in Canada.

-Contact the Divorce Lawyers at Howie Johnson Barristers & Solicitors for Assistance with Foreign Divorces
+Contact the Divorce Lawyers at Johnson Miller Family Lawyers for Assistance with Foreign Divorces

-The family lawyers at Howie Johnson Barristers & Solicitors in Windsor focus exclusively on family law matters.
+The family lawyers at Johnson Miller Family Lawyers in Windsor focus exclusively on family law matters.
 We have extensive experience assisting with particularly complicated issues such as high-asset divorce, complex property & asset division, spousal support and child support.

 Conveniently located in Windsor, our firm proudly serves clients in Essex County and the surrounding areas.
 To speak with a member of our family law team regarding concerns about asset division, reach out to us online or call us at 519-973-1500.